ElaWajdzik/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 Complete SQL code is available [here](https://github.com/ElaWajdzik/8-Week-SQL-Challenge/tree/997d4dd5b006d9b8b1f945e9f64e9e4e0f1baa91/Case%20Study%20%231%20-%20Danny's%20Diner/SQL%20code).

+**In advance, thank you for reading.** If you have any comments on my work, please let me know.
+My emali address is ela.wajdzik@gmail.com.

+Also, I am open to new work opportunities, so if you are looking for someone (or know that someone is looking for) with my skills, I will be glad for information.

 ***

 ### 1. What is the total amount each customer spent at the restaurant?